awilali/aws-cicd-container-pipeline/README.md

 ![Architecture Diagram](images/project-architecture.jpg)

-# CI/CD Pipeline for Containerized App on AWS EC2 using Terraform & GitHub Actions
+# CI/CD Pipeline for Containerised App on AWS EC2 using Terraform & GitHub Actions

 The system automates infrastructure provisioning and application deployment from GitHub to AWS using Terraform and GitHub Actions.

 ## Overview

-This project demonstrates a fully automated CI/CD pipeline deploying a Dockerized application to AWS EC2 using Terraform and GitHub Actions with secure OIDC authentication (no long-lived credentials).
+This project demonstrates a fully automated CI/CD pipeline deploying a Dockerised application to AWS EC2 using Terraform and GitHub Actions with secure OIDC authentication (no long-lived credentials).

-It showcases real-world DevOps practices including Infrastructure as Code, containerization, and secure cloud deployment workflows.
+It showcases real-world DevOps practices including Infrastructure as Code, containerisation, and secure cloud deployment workflows.

 ```text
 ⚙️ How It Works